xddemir/Pycraft/README.md

 # ![image](https://user-images.githubusercontent.com/81379254/118308134-8365e100-b4e3-11eb-9613-2bdc4ac4f876.png)

 This is a project in which I aim to test my abilities and learn new skills, and show what I can do to the community thank you all very much for coming here and I hope you enjoy and are inspired to fire up IDLE yourself.
 Made with Python 3.7 64 bit and Windows Visual Studio Code for ease of use and id strongly recommend these!
+This project is more about pushing what can be done with game development in python and making the game development more efficient and for providing a template for the future.

 ## Setup